marvinkreis/guut/templates/prompts/debug_prompt_alt_experiments_v3.md

         - Syntax: `dir(expression)`
         - Evaluates expression in the current context and prints its value.

 We encourage you to use the `commands` command to print out intermediate values.
-You will receive bonus points for every experiment that includes a debugger script with `commands`.
 Use it directly after defining a breakpoint like so:

 ```pdb
 b sieve.py:5